|National Parks||Nat'l Wild & Scenic Rivers||Nat'l & State Fish Hatcheries||Department of Defense||State Parks

 - Lake Powhatan, near Asheville in the heart of the Bent Creek Experimental Forest (forest map).
 Open April through October.
 Picnic area with 22 tables and swimming beach with lifeguards in summer, fishing pier (handicapped accessible), hiking and biking trails, drinking water and flush toilets.
 Adjacent to Lake Powhatan Campground. $5 fee per car, $20 for a season pass that is also good at North Mills River (below).
 Early April to late October.
 (828) 877-3130.

-- Linville Falls, off the Blue Ridge Parkway (Milepost 316.4) near Linville Falls.
-Four short trails lead to overlooks and the base of the double waterfall, as well as views of Linville Gorge (immediately below).
-A visitors center, restrooms and picnic tables are also available.
+- Linville Falls, near Linville Falls community.
+Short trail leads to overlooks of the double waterfall, as well as views of Linville Gorge (see immediately below).
+Area connects via trail to Blue Ridge Parkway site with visitors center, restrooms and picnic tables.
+Vault toilet at site.
 (828) 682-6146.
+Click on the photo for more information.

 - Looking Glass Falls, near Brevard.
 Observation points are available roadside on U.S. 276 and on a stairway to the pool at the foot of the 60-foot falls.
 (828) 877-3265.